-Graduate students who are on academic probation will not be allowed to enroll in practicum courses except in those cases where the probation is due to poor clinical performance or when special circumstances result in needing the permission of the Clinic Manager to enroll.
+Graduate students who are on academic probation will not be allowed to enroll in CODS 6520 (Clinical Practicum), except in those cases where the probation is due to poor clinical performance or when special circumstances result in needing the permission of the Clinic Manager to enroll.
 If one or more supervisors identify inadequacies in clinical skills the student will be placed in the Clinician Assistance Program (CAP).
-Students should expect to enroll in an additional semester of clinic if they were placed on CAP while on campus.
-When students do not maintain an adequate level of competency at off campus placements, they may be asked to return to campus to complete additional hours and for remediation.
-However, they will be required to complete an additional externship at a site with a similar population.
-Students should expect to delay graduation by at least one semester if an additional externship is required.
+The student may be required to complete additional hours on campus until goals of CAP have been achieved.
+When students do not maintain an adequate level of competency at off campus placements, they will be asked to either return to complete additional hours on campus, and/or to complete an additional externship at a site with a similar population until such time as clinical proficiency is achieved.